MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -DeliverToMailboxAndForward
-!!!
-Exchange Server 2010

-The DeliverToMailboxAndForward parameter specifies whether e-mail messages are sent to a forwarding address.

-!!!
-Exchange Server 2013

-The DeliverToMailboxAndForward parameter specifies whether email messages are sent to a forwarding address.

-!!!
-Exchange Server 2016, Exchange Online

 The DeliverToMailboxAndForward parameter specifies the message delivery behavior when a forwarding address is specified by the ForwardingAddress or ForwardingSmtpAddress parameters.
 Valid values are:

 - $true: Messages are delivered to this public folder and forwarded to the specified recipient or email address.